A Tradition of Excellence

 Our commitment to our mission of hands-on education of our students, by world-class faculty, through innovative teaching, mentoring, and knowledge creation is evidenced by the following rankings:

-- Undergraduate program is currently 9th* in the nation in number of BSME degrees awarded and has been in the top 9 in this category for 28 consecutive years.
+- Our undergraduate program is currently 17th in the U.S. in BSME degrees awarded (latest ASEE data).
+We have been in the top 17 in this category for the past 30 consecutive years.

 Improving Quality of Life

 Our society is becoming increasingly complex.
 We must provide more food, water, and energy for a rapidly growing population, and we must limit damage to the environment in the process.
 Mechanical engineering will play a key role in meeting these challenges.
 So can you.

 As a mechanical engineer, you can make a difference in the world by using the latest technologies to help solve today’s grand challenges in

 - Health care